 Variables¶

-Variables may be used in Params to Conditions and in Actions.
+Variables may be used in Params, Conditions, and Actions.

 Declaring¶

-This line declares a variable without any values.
+This line declares a variable without a value.
 Its value may be assigned later:

 Flow | Type | Object | Action | ParamName | ParamType | ParamValue |